At long last, new carbon capture project launches in Alberta | CBC News

 At long last, new carbon capture project launches in Alberta

-The largest carbon capture pipeline in the world faced lengthy delays to develop
+Largest carbon capture pipeline in the world faced lengthy delays to develop

 After more than a decade in the works, a new carbon capture project in Alberta is now operational with lofty goals of sequestering large amounts of emissions, while also helping to revitalize the oil industry in the central part of the province.

-The Alberta Carbon Trunk Line (ACTL) was awarded provincial and federal funding back in 2009 and startup was expected in 2012, but the project has faced several delays including because of the oil price crash in 2014.
+The Alberta Carbon Trunk Line (ACTL) was awarded provincial and federal funding back in 2009 and startup was expected in 2012, but the project has faced several delays including one caused by the oil price crash in 2014.

 The system is described as the world's largest capacity pipeline for CO2 from human activity and its capacity represents about 20 per cent of all current oilsands emissions, according to officials with the project.